 Sonia: Going back to the clouds, with them I put into practice another habit: that of taking compulsive pictures with my phone.
 There are thousands of thousands of images that I keep in files that I will barely look at again.
 I also took pictures from your microscope that afternoon we spent together.
 It seems especially poetic to me that we were looking at things through a microscope surrounded by images of an enlarged molecular reality.
 I remember very much the images on the wall of your studio, even though we scarcely talked about them then.
 I think there is a relationship, beyond the similarity in the visual representations, between the macro-scale realities and the micro-scale realities.
 The difference between an atom and a galaxy is simply a change of perspective.
 Both are things we cannot access with our eyes.
 The two are realities represented by a similar aesthetics.
 We need other eyes to approach them, as I also need the camera on my phone to look at the world differently and not so much to represent it.
 It's particularly reassuring that my phone is as short-sighted as I am, that it always needs a few seconds to focus its vision.
 Is knowledge short-sighted?
 Unlike something you wrote in relation to your work, I don't think that knowledge replaces experience, but that it's just another form of experience.
 Have you ever been "high on rational thinking"?
 Me many times.
 In fact, I love reading theory so much because of how it affects my body and not just my mind.
 Since months now and thanks to a conversation with Siegmar Zacharias I can refer to “visceral thinking” in order to make the emotions visible in the thought.
 Is there something you have not yet seen and would like to see?
 Why are you so fascinated by molecular life?
 They say that there is a melancholy about the universe itself, caused by the feeling that something is too big to comprehend.
 What (human) feeling would you associate with the molecular scale of things?

 Ran: I like these ‘short sighted’ snapshots from your phone.
-Last time we sit in Cafe Bateau Ivre, you were trying to take a zoomed in snapshot of the window blind.
-Since your phone camera is ‘short sighted’, the snapshot was totally different than what the camera was pointing at.
-It was not a distortion, but a completely different scenery, a motion of short sighted, a manifest of the camera ‘muscle’ which turns the snapshot back to the ‘eye’ (the camera) and becomes about the ‘eye’.
+Last time we sat in Cafe Bateau Ivre, you were trying to take a zoomed in snapshot of the window blind.
+Since your phone camera is ‘short sighted’, the snapshot was totally different from what the camera was pointing at.
+It was not a distortion, but a completely different scenery, a motion of short sightedness, a manifest of the camera ‘muscle’ which turns the snapshot back to the ‘eye’ (the camera) and becomes about the ‘eye’.
 This reminds me of how I started to get interested in the molecular scale.

-On one hand, I have been observing subjects under microscope for six years.
+On one hand, I have been observing subjects under a microscope for six years.
 This constant long term action has truly become a habit of mine, or a ritual towards ‘a melancholy about the universe itself’.
 Just when I am in the ‘melancholy’, I would not even notice because it has been placed by a motion of looking: isolated, clinical, clean and fleeting.
-On the other hand, every time when the illuminating light source is switched on and flows into my eyes through the double eyepiece station, I can see my own eyelashes projected upside down in the lens, disappear and reappear.
-I can see my own eye floaters and sparkling white blood cells scratching my eyes and overlapping with the observed subjects.
-Behind each white blood cell there is a black dot (red blood cell) in the traffic jam blocked by the white blood cells.
-Each floater is a chain of molecule, magnified by my own bio-lens.
+On the other hand, every time when the illuminating light source is switched on and flows into my eyes through the double eyepiece station, I can see my own eyelashes projected upside down in the lens, and my own eye floaters and sparkling white blood cells scratching my eyes and overlapping with the observed subjects.
+Each floater is a chain of molecules, magnified by my own bio-lens.
 I see the inside of my own body, magnified spontaneously.
-Yet the inside is out, becomes one body with the microscopic subject that is at the other end of the machine.
+Yet the inside is out, becomes one body with the magnified subject that is at the other end of the eyepiece.
 I become self aware, a nobody but anything that is possibly being shaped by the observed subjects.
 It scares me that what I am made of is transparent and without outsource, simply biochemically shimmers and vibrates.

 There is so much i have not seen yet.
 Maybe to the extreme of that desire, I can even be blind when I cross the threshold.
 So for the last time, to go a bit further with the thought experiment in words: